anandkarra/Medal_Standings_Disparity_in_Winter_Olympics/Write-up.md

 ____

 ## Summary
 Reading and exploring about data visualization online I stumbled across #MakeoverMonday.
 An online weekly social data project ([#MakeoverMonday](http://www.makeovermonday.co.uk/)).
-Looking at the Winter Olympics medal standings data overtime, I found an interesting trend:
+The Winter Olympics dataset piqued my interest as it was just around the time the Winter Olympics in PyeongChang, South Korea were taking place.
+Looking at the Winter Olympics medal standings data, I found an interesting trend:
-> **only a small number of the participating countries win a larger proportion of the medals**.
+> **A small number of the participating countries win a larger proportion of the medals**.

-This Tableau story is about how this trend varied over time, the three medals, sports and gender.
+This Tableau story is about how this trend varied over time, the three medals (Gold, Silver and Bronze), sports and gender.

 ___